Feng Shui for Beginners: The Nine-Grid Method Explained

 3. Looking only at rooms and ignoring flow

-The entry first
+The entry — always first

 Then the center

-• easy to walk through
+• Easy to walk through

-• not overloaded
+• Not overloaded

-• enough visual breathing room
+• Enough visual breathing room

 Then your personal base zone

-• the layout is irregular
+• The layout is irregular

-• you suspect missing corners or protrusions
+• You suspect missing corners or protrusions

-• you want the front door, room labels, and orientation on one clear map
+• You want the front door, room labels, and orientation on one clear map

 If you want to get the map clear before deciding what matters, use the nine-grid wizard to mark the layout directly.

-What I would not recommend for a first pass
+What I'd skip on a first pass

-• Do not change five things at once.
+• Don't change five things at once.

 After a basic nine-grid read, most people go in one of two directions:

 The nine-grid method is useful because it makes the home legible.
+That's it.